- 1 Top 7 Best Weight Lifting Belts

 WHY WE LIKE IT: This is the best Olympic weight lifting belt, made using 4mm cowhide leather with IPF and USAPL approval.
 For use in competition.
 It is a great choice for serious powerlifters.

-We appreciate this weight lifting belt’s IPF and USAPL-certification, the governing bodies for powerlifting that vouch for the product’s safety.
+We appreciate this weight lifting belt’s IPF and USAPL-certification, the governing bodies for powerlifting that vouch for the product’s safety making this Top Pick a great powerlifting belt as well.
 Aligning with these two organizations gives us great confidence this belt will work as intended.
 It also comes in five sizes, ranging from X-Small (23”-31”) to X-Large (41”-49”).
 You can also try the best ab machine.